Skip to main content

 SUDAFED® Decongestant Liquid contains pseudoephedrine hydrochloride for effective relief from congestion, helping you breathe freely through your nose.
 The active ingredient works to reduce the swelling in your nose, which can rid you of that stuffy, bunged up feeling that often comes with a cold.

-4. Have a warm shower
+4. Have a Warm Shower

 When you have a cold, the heat from a warm shower can help energise you, reduce some symptoms and relax your muscles.
 Plus, the steam can loosen the mucus in your sinuses and nose to hopefully help you breathe a little easier.